 What is the Three Little Pigs' Retrospective?

-- Only one idea per sticky-note;
+- Limit only one idea per sticky-note

 - No limit around the number of sticky notes per column (aka, per “House”)

 - No rules around what tasks or issues go into each column

 Step 1: Set aside five minutes for participants to write down their answers on sticky notes and invite them to place those sticky-notes onto the three different columns.

 Step 2: The facilitator then reads each sticky note aloud.
 If anything is unclear, the person who placed a vague or ambiguous sticky note on the board can explain his or her thinking.
 Once all sticky-notes have been read aloud and discussed, the facilitator should take a few minutes to “clean up” the whiteboard by grouping the sticky-notes around common themes or clarifying some of the language (if any of it was ambiguous in the first place).